SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Automation_Master_Workflow.md

 ## Prerequisites

 - Either the repository’s name or a GitHub topic must be used to infer the catalog item type.
 AutomationScript solutions (and therefor this workflow) can be used to create more than an Automation Script.
-It can contain Add-Hoc Data sources, GQI Queries, chatops extensions, ...
+It can contain Ad-Hoc Data sources, GQI Queries, ChatOps extensions, ...
 This reusable workflow requires that GitHub has information that defines the catalog item type.

-- Part of our quality control involves static code analysis through sonarcloud as a mandatory step.
-When wishing to use this reusable workflow you'll be required to have a sonarcloud organization setup, linked to your GitHub Organization as described in [sonarcloud help files](https://docs.sonarsource.com/sonarcloud/getting-started/github/).
+- Part of our quality control involves static code analysis through SonarCloud as a mandatory step.
+When wishing to use this reusable workflow you'll be required to have a SonarCloud organization setup, linked to your GitHub Organization as described in [SonarCloud help files](https://docs.sonarsource.com/sonarcloud/getting-started/github/).

 - Creating a GitHub Release or Tag will attempt to register your item to your private catalog.
 This requires the repository to have access to a DATAMINER_DEPLOY_KEY.
 For more information, see [GitHub secrets and tokens](xref:GitHub_Secrets).